 FAILURE TO MAINTAIN CERTIFICATION AND EDUCATION

 Many investigative companies squander growth opportunities “by not joining state organizations, national organizations, listening to audiobooks, or seeking out continuing education.
-“So many PI’s just keep doing what they’ve always done and so they get what they always got” says Scott Fulmer.
+“So many PI’s just keep doing what they’ve always done and so they get what they always got,” says Scott Fulmer.

 FAILURE TO FIND A REPEAT CLIENTS

-Philip A. Becnel IV, partner at Dinolt Becnel & Wells Investigative Group, explains the importance of finding clients that pay, and pay more than once.
+Philip A. Becnel IV, a partner at Dinolt Becnel & Wells Investigative Group, explains the importance of finding clients that pay, and pay more than once.
 “Successful private investigation companies tend to have a benefactor.
 This could be an insurance company or a law firm—some larger company that gives them stability and lets them weather the crowded market of companies chasing what I refer to as transactional cases.
 These are one-off cases where, for example, some random dude hires you to follow his wife.”

 * * *